vmarcinko/art-of-programming/markdowns/code.md

 It depends on 2 functions - adding (+) and multiplication (*).
 We call such functions - **dependencies** of function f.

-Where are these function + and * defined?
+Where did we define these functions + and * ?

-Nowhere, these are "primitive" functions.
+Well, these are "primitive" functions, we don't define them.
+Programming languages provide them "out of the box".

-Do these + and * functions care if/where they are used?
-Or in other words, are they somehow made only for usage in function "f" which depends on them currently?
+Do these + and * functions know where they will be used ?

 Of course not, any other function can use + and * functions!

 If we define another function:
 ```
-hoho(x) = f(x, 11);
+hoho(x) = f(x, 11) + 1;
 ```

 How many dependency functions this "hoho" function has?